MicrosoftDocs/well-architected/well-architected/carrier-grade/carrier-grade-get-started.md

 # Carrier-grade workloads on Azure

 Mission-critical systems primarily focus on maximizing uptime and they exist in many industries.
-Within the telecommunications industry they are referred to as _carrier-grade systems_.
+Within the telecommunications industry, they're are referred to as _carrier-grade systems_.
 These systems are developed due to one or more of the following drivers:

 - Minimizing loss of life or injury.
 - Meeting regulatory requirements on reliability to avoid paying fines.
 - Optimizing service to customers to minimize churn to competitors.
 - Meeting contractual Service Level Agreements (SLAs) with business or government customers.

-This series of articles uses the applies the [design methodology for mission-critical workloads](/azure/architecture/framework/mission-critical/mission-critical-design-methodology) to inform prescriptive guidance for building and operating a highly reliable, resilient, and available telecommunication workload on Azure.
+This series of articles applies the [design methodology for mission-critical workloads](/azure/architecture/framework/mission-critical/mission-critical-design-methodology) to inform prescriptive guidance for building and operating a highly reliable, resilient, and available telecommunication workload on Azure.

 >[!NOTE]
 > The articles within this series focus on providing additional mission-critical considerations when designing for 99.999% ('5 9s') levels of reliability within the telecommunications industry.